laninsky/comparing_lists/renaming_things_inside_nexus_sequence_file/README.md

   R package version 0.6.2. http://CRAN.R-project.org/package=stringr (for up-to-date citation information run citation("stringr" in R)

 ### version history
-Wrote this as a one-off goof to help out a lab mate.
+Wrote this for the Sanguirana TBD paper.
 I am no longer actively maintaining this repository, but will respond to issues.